JKelly423/connect-4-reinforced-learning/README.md

 # Connect-4 Reinforced Learning
 ### A connect-4 game which utalizes and compares multiple AI search algoritms such as: Minimax w/ Alpha Beta Pruning, A* Search, and a classifier built on reinforced learning.
 ## B351 Final Project
-By: Jack Kelly, Cassie Chaput, Mahesh Chaganti
+By: Jack Kelly & Cassie Chaput

 ## Documentation